Piyushrathoree/Orin/README.md

 The UI is available at `http://localhost:3001`, the AI backend at `http://localhost:3030`, and the collaboration WebSocket service uses port `8080`.
 Sign in, describe an app in the hero prompt, and Orin will generate it in the existing workspace.

-The UI stores project lists and file trees in browser storage; it does not require Convex or Inngest.
+The UI stores project lists and file trees in browser storage;.
 Peer collaboration still expects the existing WebSocket/WebRTC service on `ws://localhost:8080`.